2017–18 Inverness Caledonian Thistle F.C. season

-The 2017–18 Inverness Caledonian Thistle F.C. season is the club's first season in the Scottish Championship, having been relegated from the Scottish Premiership at the end of the 2016–17 season.
+The 2017–18 Inverness Caledonian Thistle F.C. season was the club's first season in the Scottish Championship, having been relegated from the Scottish Premiership at the end of the 2016–17 season.
 Thistle will also compete in the Scottish Challenge Cup, Scottish League Cup and the Scottish Cup.

 This season has seen the most postponements of any Inverness CT season, with 10 Postponements as of 18 April 2018.

 Summary

 Management

 Following the club's relegation at the end of the previous season manager Richie Foran was sacked by the club during the close season on 29 May 2017.
 On 14 June 2017, John Robertson was appointed as manager on a two-year contract, leaving his role of Head of Coach Education at Heart of Midlothian.
 Brian Rice assistant manager to Foran oversaw team affairs prior to Robertson's appointment.